adunkman/unspamify/readme.md

 A jQuery plugin to convert "spam-concious" "links" to mailto: links.

-This plugin reads the `.html()` of an element and adds a "href" attribute that is a mailto link.
+This plugin reads the `.text()` of an element and adds a "href" attribute that is a mailto link.
 Confused?
 Examples!

 # Example
 Your HTML is all like...